Showing posts with label Rule of Life -- writing a rule of life. Show all posts

 [[Sister Laurel, I wondered why you write about canon 603 now, so many years after you have been professed.
 It sounds to me like you believe it is important to hermits even after they have been consecrated.
 I realize that the canon describes what is necessary to be admitted to canonical standing, and I get you might want to be writing for those interested in becoming diocesan hermits, but is there something more to it than that?
 Once you're admitted under a law, why concern yourself with the law?
 I wondered if you could explain that.
 By the way, your anniversary of profession is coming up isn't it?
 Congratulations!]]

 Good to hear from you; it has been a while!!
 Interesting observations and question!
-Yes, I continue to write about canon 603 for one particular reason; namely, it is not merely a canon allowing for admission to profession and consecration (as historically and ecclesially important as this is); the canon prescribes a profound and often unimagined way of life constituted by the central elements named therein.
-Many mistakenly treat these elements as though they are obvious and easily understood and lived.
+Yes, I continue to write about canon 603 for one particular reason; namely, as I have come to perceive it, it is not merely a canon allowing for admission to profession and consecration (as historically and ecclesially important as this is); instead, the canon prescribes a profound and often unimagined way of life constituted by the central elements named therein.
+Many mistakenly treat these elements as though their meaning is obvious and easily understood and lived.
 For instance, poverty, chastity, and obedience seem clear enough.
 So do "Stricter separation from the world", "assiduous prayer and penance" and "the silence of solitude".
 That one is required to write a Rule of life may seem a requirement anyone can easily accomplish, and dioceses routinely send folks off to do this without instructions or assistance -- fully expecting they will be able to succeed at the task, but this is not so easy really.

 As a corollary, I have come to know many of the depths of the canon itself.
 I write about canon 603 now 14 years after perpetual profession and consecration because, from within this life, I continue to see new things in the canon --- things Diocesan bishops and Vicars for Religious (who often know very little about such a life or canon 603 itself) need to see, things candidates need to have a sense of as they approach mutual discernment and formation in this call, and things those professed under canon 603 are also committed to exploring.
 Especially, I continue to write about canon 603 because, from within this life, I have always perceived a beauty about it and the way it blends non-negotiable elements with the freedom and flexibility of a solitary life lived for the sake of others in response to the Holy Spirit.
 It both demands and allows for profound eremitical experience before profession and it both calls for and empowers even greater depth and breadth in living this life thereafter.
 You see, it is not just the single elements of the canon nor their apparently "obvious" meanings that are important -- though of course they are crucial.
 It is what is implicit and profound in them and in the fabric they weave together that is also critical to appreciating canon 603.